 What is the status of the Curriculum Framework?

-By 2018, all syllabuses, except Languages, will become part of the mandated curriculum for the planning, assessment and reporting of student progress in Western Australia, as prescribed by the Western Australian Curriculum and Assessment Outline.
+All syllabuses set out mandated curriculum for the planning, assessment and reporting of student progress in Western Australia, as prescribed by the Western Australian Curriculum and Assessment Outline.

 What are the differences between the Western Australian curriculum and ACARA's Australian curriculum for Phases 2 and 3 learning areas?